garbageman/hire-u/files/guides/setup.md

 ### grant all privileges on database hireu to hireu

-Now that this is set up, navigate to setup/files.
+Now that this is set up, navigate to setup.
 There is a bash script (setup.sh) that can be run on a unix system that will connect to the database and setup the tables.
 To run the script just type:

-### setup.sh
+### ./setup.sh

 If the permission is denied, just run: